Test Catalog

 Consult with the laboratory before ordering this test.

-The fluorescence in situ hybridization (FISH) probes to be analyzed must be specified on the request when ordering, otherwise test processing may be delayed in order to determine the intended analysis.
-If specific probes are not provided, this test may be canceled by the laboratory.
+This test is intended for instances when client-specified fluorescence in situ hybridization (FISH) probes are needed.
+The FISH probes to be analyzed must be specified on the ordering request.
+If targeted FISH probes are not included with this test order, test processing will be delayed and the test may be canceled by the laboratory.

-If testing paraffin-embedded tissue, bone marrow, or blood specimen for specific nonhematologic malignancies is desired, order MISCF / Miscellaneous Studies Using Chromosome-Specific Probes, FISH.
-If this test is ordered in this situation, it will be canceled and MISCF ordered and performed as the appropriate test.
+Paraffin-embedded specimens and blood or bone marrow specimens submitted for evaluation of specific nonhematologic malignancies or congenital/hereditary testing must be ordered as MISCF / Miscellaneous Studies Using Chromosome-Specific Probes, FISH.
+If HEMMF is ordered in these situations, it will be canceled and MISCF ordered and performed as the appropriate test.

 Necessary Information